David Brownlow CVO DL – Founder and Trustee

 In Her Majesty's Birthday Honours' List of 2018 HM The Queen appointed David a Commander of The Royal Victorian Order (CVO).

-For many years David has given his commercial experience as a business consultant to a number of organisations; including:
+For many years David has given his commercial experience as a business consultant to a number of organisations without charge; including:

 - April 2013 to June 2017, as a Trustee at Dumfries House